junparkh/LendingClub/menu3.md

 For categorical models, we designated a cutoff target APR.
 We created a binary category: loans that meet the minimum APR and loans that do not.

+### Test / Train split

+For our initial model exploration, we split the entire data set into a training set and a test set.
+75% of the data was used for training.
+25% was used for testing.
+Our plan was to later tune model hyperparameters by creating three data set: Training, Tuning, Test.
+As explained later, we ran out of time to do this.

 ## Accuracy vs APR

 The categorical models were optimized to maximize accuracy.
 But accuracy is not the best indicator of success because a few bad loans could easily wipe out any profits from good loans.
 For example, let's say we pick 10 loans: 9 of which return 7%, but one which is a total loss at -100%.
 That would be 90% accuracy.
 But still a return of -37%, which is pretty bad.